Rethinking Environmental Learning for High-schools

 To establish learning patterns and understand how students engage with natural environments, we organized hands-on workshops with highschoolers.

-Through these workshops I identified key themes and needs.
+Through these workshops I identified key user needs.
 It was clear that we needed a clear, engaging, and accurate experience without overwhelming users.

 Getting familiar with educational tools